Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 }
 ```

-This way your *Login* dialog will be able to call this method to authenticate the user with a password, and set the returned value as the `CurrentPrincipal` on the registered `DefaultPrincipalProvider`.
+This way your *Login* dialog will be able to call this method to authenticate the user with a password and set the returned value as the `CurrentPrincipal` on the registered `DefaultPrincipalProvider`.

 :::tip
 For Blazor WebAssembly you can set it on a custom `AuthenticationStateProvider` instead, and register `AuthStatePrincipalProvider` as the `IPrincipalProvider` during startup, as described [here](../security#wasm).